Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Remote ID is outlined in the Federal Aviation Regulations Part 89.

-Starting in September of 2023, all drones operating under Part 107 and any other drones over 0.55 pounds must broadcast Remote ID.
+September of 2023 March of 2024, all drones operating under Part 107 and any other drones over 0.55 pounds must broadcast Remote ID.
 Unless they’re in an FRIA, as outlined here.

 The FAA has determined some technical standards for meeting these RID requirements.
 You don’t need to get into the weeds about these requirements unless you’re actually building a RID module.
 But if your drone does meet these requirements, it will be issued a DOC for RID.
 It’s simply a certificate stating that it meets the technical standards for RID and grants you all of the benefits of having RID capability.